priyakrishnan-de/data-eng/README.md

 This requires ingress firewall rule to allow connections to Cloud SQL Instance (destination - Public IP of Cloud SQL).

 **Step 4.
-Event based pipelines with Cloud Run Function**

-**4A.
-Continous simulation / insertion of data into TrainSearchStream through producer/**
+Continous simulation of data into TrainSearchStream through producer/**

 This step of continously simulating new data into TrainSearchStream was done using local airflow DAG connecting to Cloud SQL Postgres.

 _gcp-localairflow-producer-trainsearchstream_

-**4B.
-Cloud run function (Dockerised Cloud function)/**
+**Step 5.
+Event driven data moevment with Cloud Run Function (dockerised Cloud function) and Cloud Scheduler**

+Instead of Cloud function, went with Cloud run which packages the service into a container.

-Following files were created to create an application for build followed by run.
+Following files were created to create an application for build followed by run using **Cloud run** and **Cloud Scheduler**.

 _Dockerfile